Facilities and Project Management Division

 Project Status: CD-3: Approved 09/15/08

-The 12 GeV Upgrade will double the Continuous Electron Beam Accelerator Facility's (CEBAF's) beam energy from the current operating value of 6 GeV to 12 GeV to provide much more precise data on the structure of protons and neutrons.
+The 12 GeV Upgrade will double the Continuous Electron Beam Accelerator Facility's (CEBAF's) beam energy from the past operating value of 6 GeV to 12 GeV to provide much more precise data on the structure of protons and neutrons.
 Specifically, the upgrade will enable scientists to address one of the great mysteries of modern physics - the mechanism that 'confines' quarks together.
 New supercomputing studies indicate that force fields called 'flux-tubes' may be responsible, and a 12 GeV electron beam is required to excite them, which should lead to the creation of never-before-seen particles.
-Jefferson Laboratory is proposing to upgrade the accelerator, construct a new hall and beam-line, and upgrade and/or add new equipment in the existing experimental halls.
+Jefferson Laboratory is upgrading the accelerator, constructing a new hall and beam-line, and upgrading and/or adding new equipment in the existing experimental halls.
 The Upgrade has the support of a large and active user community (~1,200 scientists from 29 countries).
 The scientific program and technical concept of the 12 GeV Upgrade has been thoroughly reviewed by the Department of Energy/National Science Foundation Nuclear Science Advisory Committee, which identified rapid completion of the 12 GeV Upgrade project as its highest recommendation in the 2007 Long-Range Plan.

 Major Items of Equipment: Active